MP-Project-in-Assembly/Library-management-System/README.md

 - we implement that by using delay function when moving snake.

 #### Random Generation of coin
-- A coin is generated randomly at the start of every game or when the snake eats the previous coin
+- A coin is generated randomly at the start of every game or when the snake eats the previous coin and always in the range of coordenaties of wall.
-- A checking function is also created to make sure that the random coin doesnt generate on the coordinates of the snake.
+- A checking function is also created to make sure that the random coin does not generate on the coordinates of the snake.
 - A new coin is regenerated if the current one is generated at an invalid coordinate.

 #### Accepting keyboard input